-Stealth is put in the mouth and in place of passwords it is based on the “folds” of the palate, which differ from individual to individual.
+Stealth is put in the mouth and instead of passwords it is based on the "folds" of the palate, which differ from individual to individual.

-A team of design graduates from the Royal College of Art and Imperial College London developed the blueprint for a wearable device capable of providing surveillance-proof authentication using oral biometrics.
+A team of design graduates from the Royal College of Art and Imperial College London have developed the design for a wearable device capable of providing surveillance-proof authentication using oral biometrics.

-The device, called Stealth, was developed with the aim of making it more difficult for hackers to replicate biometric data such as fingerprints or facial recognition, or vulnerable systems such as manual passwords.
+The device, called Stealth, was developed with the goal of making it more difficult for hackers to replicate biometric data such as fingerprints or facial recognition, or vulnerable systems such as manual passwords.

-Stealth, as mentioned, identifies the individual through the unique ridges present in the palate.
-Oral biometrics is used both to log into devices and to receive notifications.
+Stealth, as mentioned, identifies the individual through the unique ridges present on the palate.
+Oral biometrics are used both to access devices and receive notifications.

 To unlock particular devices, a sensory code will be sent and users must perform a certain tongue gesture, such as pressing under the palate or swiping with the tongue.